EKROFT/urban_sprawl_stats/README.md

 the influence of the large petrochemical facility.

 Models_to_Use.r: I organized the best models so far into a separate r script for ease of fidning them later.

+spatial_testing.r: This is the script where I tested the data and models for spatial autocorrelation.

+site_coords.gpkg / site_coords.shp: This is the GIS file containing the geographic coordinates for each study site (both gpkg and shp available).